"There is no one right way to read a poem. Good readers vary greatly, and even the same reader rarely reads a poem twice in exactly the same way."

 -M. H. Abrams, Founding General Editor of The Norton Anthology of English Literature

-Between September 15 and November 1, college and high school students worldwide are invited to submit an original video recitation of one of the four works listed below:
+Between August 31 and November 15, college and high school students are invited to submit an original video recitation of one of the four works listed below:

-- “Lift Every Voice and Sing” by James Weldon Johnson (The Norton Anthology of American Literature and The Norton Anthology of African American Literature)
+- “Sympathy” by Paul Laurence Dunbar (The Norton Anthology of American Literature, The Norton Anthology of African American Literature and The Norton Anthology of Poetry)

 Memorization is encouraged but not required.
 Finalists will be selected based on the quality of the recitation, but creativity will also be taken into account.